wiyarmir/wiyarmir.github.io/_posts/2016-07-05-integrating-react-native-in-an-existing-application.md

 tags: react-native,android
 ---

+***Updated 11/04/2017:* Added some of the API changes and updated the React Native version used in the article**

 As I promised by the end of my previous article, ["Writing an Android component for React Native"](https://guillermoorellana.es/react-native/2016/06/12/writing-android-component-for-react-native.html), here is the second approach for React Native and native Android code to live together ~~in peace and harmony~~ and not blow apart.
 Since this is a follow-up to the previous article, I will jump straight into matter.
 If you need a brief introduction on React Native and how it's organised on Android side, please visit the aforementioned link.

 # Getting it to work

 After [following the docs sample](https://facebook.github.io/react-native/docs/embedded-app-android.html), you copy the snippets, run the commands...
 Et Voilá!
 Well...
 Not really.
-Actually the docs do not reflect the current state of the API, which is v0.27.2 when I wrote this paragraph.
+Actually the docs do not reflect the current state of the API, which is v0.42.3 when I ~wrote~ updated this paragraph.
 I will try to expose my issues and the ways I worked around them, but YMMV.

 An slightly updated version of the activity showing the React Native content would look like this: